surya-gujja/bigDataPro/CodeStreamConsumer/README.md

-This container hosts an Express.js service that receives code files via HTTP POST requests, processes them through an instrumented rolling-hash based clone detector, and exposes timing statistics through HTML dashboards and JSON endpoints.
+This container hosts an Express.js service that receives code files via HTTP POST requests, processes them through an instrumented rolling-hash based clone detector, and exposes timing statistics through both lightweight HTML dashboards and JSON endpoints.
+The description below merges the previously conflicting branch documentation so reviewers see the complete feature set in one place.

 ## Available Endpoints

 - `POST /upload` – accepts multipart/form-data with the field `code`.
 Each file is processed in sequence and evaluated for clones against previously submitted files.
 - `GET /` – returns summary information for the most recently processed file.
-- `GET /stats` – returns aggregate timing data, including historical processing durations, per-stage metrics (chunkify, candidate lookup, expansion), and averages/percentiles.
+- `GET /stats` – returns aggregate timing data, including historical processing durations, normalised timings per source line, and per-stage metrics (chunkify, candidate lookup, expansion).
 - `GET /stats/raw` – dumps the latest samples and summaries as JSON for offline analysis.

 ## Development